Stado1/CreditCardFraudDetection/README.md

 For all models there will be a train test split of 0.8/0.2.

 ### Logistic Regression
-Logistic regression is a simple model wiht only one tunable parameter.
+Logistic regression is a simple model, only one tunable parameter is used.
 This parameter is the maximum amount of iterations, which is set to 1000.

 No fraud F1: 1.00.
 Fraud F1: 0.70.
 The ratio FP/TN = 41/57 = 0.72.

 ### Naïve Bayes
-Naive Bayes is also a simple modelwhere no tunable parameters are used.
+Naive Bayes is also a simple model, no tunable parameters are used.

 No fraud F1: 0.99, Fraud F1: 0.11, The ratio FP/TN = 18/80 = 0.23.

 ### Decision Tree
-The decision tree model has one tunable parameter which is max depth.
+The decision tree model will only use one tunable parameter which is max depth.
 Multiple values were tried and the results can be seen in the table.

 | Max depth | No fraud F1 | Fraud F1 | FP/TN        |
 |-----------|-------------|----------|--------------|